Dudley Wright Knox: Professional career

 During the Spanish–American War he served aboard the screw steamer Maple, a tender, in Cuban waters.
 He commanded the gunboats Albay and Iris during the Philippine–American War of 1899-1902 and the latter during the Chinese Boxer Rebellion of 1899-1901.
 He then commanded three of the Navy's first destroyers: Shubrick, Wilkes and Decatur, before commanding the First Torpedo Flotilla.
 During the 1907-1909 cruise of the "Great White Fleet", sent around the world by President Theodore Roosevelt, he served as ordnance officer of the battleship Nebraska (BB-14).

 On May 18, 1908, while the Great White Fleet rested in San Francisco, California, he married Lily Hazard McCalla (1878–1965), the daughter of Rear Admiral Bowman H. McCalla.
+They had one son, Dudley Sargent Knox, (1909-1968).
 Lily's brother-in-law, Arthur MacArthur III, was Dudley's classmate at the Naval Academy.
-They had one son, Dudley Sargent Knox, (1909-1968).

 He attended the Naval War College's two-year course in 1912–13, and after graduation became the aide to Captain William Sims, commanding the Atlantic Torpedo Flotilla.
 In 1915 Knox became a leading figure in developing naval operational doctrine by publishing an influential article in the U.S. Naval Institute Proceedings.
 He served as Fleet Ordnance Officer in both Atlantic and Pacific, served in the Office of Naval Intelligence, and commanded the Guantanamo Bay Naval Station.
 In November 1917 he joined the staff of Admiral William Sims, Commander of U.S. Naval Forces in European Waters, and earned the Navy Cross for "distinguished service" serving as Aide in the Planning Section, and later in the Historical Section.
 He was promoted to Captain on 1 February 1918.

 After returning to the United States in March 1919, he served for a year on the faculty of the Naval War College, when he became a key figure on the Knox-King-Pye Board that examined professional military education.
 In 1920–21 he commanded the armored cruiser Brooklyn (ACR-3), then the protected cruiser Charleston (C-22) before resuming duty in the Office of the Chief of Naval Operations.

 In 1920 Knox first began his work as a naval publicist, serving as naval editor of the Army and Navy Journal until 1923.
 He became the naval correspondent of The Baltimore Sun from 1924 to 1946, and naval correspondent of the New York Herald Tribune in 1929.
 Transferred to the Retired List of the Navy on 20 October 1921, he continued on active duty, simultaneously serving as Officer in Charge, Office of Naval Records and Library, and as Curator for the Navy Department.
 Knox played a key role in setting up the Naval Historical Foundation.
 Early in World War II he was assigned additional duty as Deputy Director of Naval History.

 For a quarter of a century his leadership inspired diligence, efficiency, and initiative while he guided, improved, and expanded the Navy's archival and historical operations.